 Additionally, there is a negative effect on credit scores at the end of a consumer credit counseling program due to credit cards getting closed out at the end of the program.

 Can credit scores improve with credit counseling plans?

-At the beginning of a credit counseling plan, credit scores may actually improve due to late payments getting re-aged to show current, and overtime balances will go down which can also improve scores.
+At the beginning of a credit counseling plan, credit scores may improve due to late payments getting re-aged to show current, and overtime balances will go down, improving scores.

 How much can you save with California credit counseling?